mderrien29/kafkajs-producer/README.md

 ];
 ```

+create a JSON file containing your payloads in an array (see example.json).

-then run the script :
+Then run the script :

 ```
-./send.mjs
+npm run start
 ```